Put in Bay Diary Mon., Apr. 1st – Members of Put in Bay’s American Legion post attend the Put-in-Bay Village Council meeting and

 Fri., Apr.
 19th – A sure sign of a new season is Frosty’s Opening Night Buffet.
 This has been an island tradition for more than 30 years.
 Among the new items being considered at Frosty Pizza is maybe a Perry Pizza.
 We doubt he ever tasted anything like a pizza,

-but then having one being named after you almost 200 years after you die ain’t all bad!
+But having one being named after you almost 200 years after you die isn’t all bad!

 Sun., Apr.
-21st – The infield at the Put in Bay ball diamond at the school is getting a once-over in preparation for the 2013 Lake Erie Islands Mens League Softball season.
+21st – The infield at the school’s Put in Bay ball diamond is getting a once-over in preparation for the 2013 Lake Erie Islands Mens League Softball season.
 Kelly Niese, Heidi Ladd, and Liz Knauer return to the island after taking the Put-in-Bay Girl Scouts on an overnight trip to the Henry Ford Museum and Greenfield Village in Dearborn, Michigan.

 the islands.